Saint Cloud Diocesan Council of Catholic Women

 REMEMBER: Keep the Mission Statement as a focal point of work, as it shows what our organization is about!
 Keep Prayer – always!
 Prayer is the binding force of our organization.

-Gift the new president with a well-organized system of current records and guidelines.
+Gift the new officer with a well-organized system of current records and guidelines.
 Present her with this binder of information!
 Pass on your enthusiasm!
 It is contagious and up-to-date.

 NOTE: It was suggested that the Mission Staement be read at the beginning of each meeting-after parayers and the Pledge of Alligiance.